Chrome 85 arrives with tab management, 10% faster page loads, and PDF improvements

 Faster page loads

 Google is promising under-the-hood performance improvements with Chrome 85.
-Specifically, there are two improvements: Profile Guided Optimization, which delivers up to 10% faster page loads, and Tab Throttling, which helps reduce the impact of idle background tabs.
-The latter, however, is coming to the Beta channel so it’s not yet ready.
+You can expect two types of speed gains: Profile Guided Optimization, which delivers up to 10% faster page loads, and Tab Throttling, which helps reduce the impact of idle background tabs.
+The latter, however, is coming to the Beta channel meaning it’s not yet ready.

 Profile Guided Optimization is a compiler optimization technique where the most performance-critical parts of the code can run faster.
-Because Profile Guided Optimization uses real usage scenarios that match the workflows of Chrome users around the world, the most common tasks get prioritized.
+Profile Guided Optimization prioritizes the most common tasks using real usage scenarios that match the workflows of Chrome users around the world.

 Rolling out on Chrome 85 for Windows and macOS, the feature loads pages up to 10% faster at the median, according to Google’s testing.
 The company notes “even greater speed improvements when your CPU is tasked with running many tabs or programs.”